 We know that shedding is only normal.
-But, it can still be a bit alarming if your dog sheds a little bit too much.
-Since this article listed the top 10 ways to reduce dog shedding, you don’t have to worry anymore.
+But it can still be alarming if your dog sheds a little bit too much.
+Since this article listed the top 10 ways to reduce dog shedding, you no longer have to worry.

 Pick the Right Brush

 Picking the right brush is vital.
 The different types of brushes available on the market depend on the dog breed.
 For instance, Golden Retrievers and Cocker Spaniels have long hairs prone to matting.
 So, they will need a slicker brush with fine short wires that can detangle their thick locks.

 On the contrary, if you own a double-coated German Shepherd or Malamute.
 Also, for thin-coated dogs like Pugs and Greyhounds.

 Use Deshedding Tools